We are told that as part of a healthy diet we must half fill our plate with fruit and vegetables.

 This method is used to precook or parboil vegetables before adding them to salads or freezing.
 The vegetables are immersed briefly in boiling water then dipped into cold water to halt the cooking process.
 This produces a very bright color and preserves nutrients and flavor.

-Cut vegetables into even-sized pieces and place in a basket or rack over boiling water.
+Cut vegetables into even-sized pieces and place in a basket or rack over rapidly boiling water.
+Don’t let the water touch the vegetables.
 A few minutes cooking is enough for green vegetables, while root vegetables take a little longer.

-This method is preferred over boiling because they cook in steam instead of water.
-It produces bright colourful vegetables without loss of vitamins or flavor.
+This method is preferred to boiling because they cook in steam instead of water.
+It produces bright colourful vegetables without loss of vitamins or flavour.